NeelBhatt/Docs-1/aspnet/aspnetcore/publishing/iis.md

    ![image](iis/_static/browsewebsite.png)

   ## Create a Data Protection Registry Hive

 Data Protection keys used by ASP.NET applications are stored in registry hives external to the applications.
 To persist the keys for a given application, you must create a registry hive for the application's application pool.

 For standalone IIS installations, you may use the [Data Protection Provision-AutoGenKeys.ps1 PowerShell script](https://github.com/aspnet/DataProtection/blob/dev/Provision-AutoGenKeys.ps1) for each application pool used with an ASP.NET Core application.
 The keys will be persisted in the registry.

 In web farm scenarios, an application can be configured to use a UNC path to store its data protection key ring.
 By default, the data protection keys are not encrypted.
 You can deploy an x509 certificate to each machine to encrypt the key ring.
-See [Configuring Data Protection](../security/data-protection/configuration/overview.md#data-protection-configuring) for details.
+See [Configuring Data Protection](../security/data-protection/configuration/overview.md#data-protection-configuring.md) for details.

->[!WARNING]
-> Data Protection is used by various ASP.NET middlewares, including those used in authentication.
+Warning: Data Protection is used by various ASP.NET middlewares, including those used in authentication.
 Even if you do not specifically call any Data Protection APIs from your own code you should configure Data Protection with the deployment script or in your own code.
 If you do not configure data protection when using IIS by default the keys will be held in memory and discarded when your application closes or restarts.
 This will then, for example, invalidate any cookies written by the cookie authentication and users will have to login again.

   ## Configuration of sub-applications

 When adding applications to an IIS Site's root application, the root application *web.config* file should include the `<handlers>` section, which adds the ASP.NET Core Module as a handler for the app.
 Applications added to the root application shouldn't include the `<handlers>` section.
 If you repeat the `<handlers>` section in a sub-application's *web.config* file, you will receive a 500.19 (Internal Server Error) referencing the faulty config file when you attempt to browse the sub-application.

   ## Common errors

 The following is not a complete list of errors.
 Should you encounter an error not listed here, please leave a detailed error message in the DISQUS section below (click **Show comments** to open the DISQUS panel).